verify-U-GmbH/api-documentation/lib/web/index/getting-started.html.md

 ### Store identification ID <a name="store-identification-id"></a>

-After the customer finished the identification process, he is redirected back to your application with the following parameters appended:
+After the client finished the identification process, he is redirected back to your application with the following parameters appended:

 ```
 https://example-app.com/callback?